 First Charted: January 13, 1984

-Eddie Van Halen crafted the instrumental for “Jump” on synthesizer in 1981.
-WK It wasn’t as much a stretch for the guitarist as some thought, however.
+“This is heavy metal in excelsis.”
+MA The song’s riff, which Eddie Van Halen crafted on synthesizer in 1981, WK “is a direct descendent of the Who’s ‘Won’t Get Fooled Again,’ but with sweeter more cogently stated melody.”
+MA It wasn’t as much of a stretch for guitarist to veer into new territory as some thought.
 He’d grown up being trained in classical piano and didn’t take up the guitar until his teen years.
 SF Daryl Hall says Eddie told him he copied the synth part from Hall & Oates’ “Kiss on My List.”
 Hall said, “I don’t have a problem with that at all.”
 WK

 The song was released as the lead single for their sixth studio album, 1984.
 The band had charted top 40 hits before, but never even hit the top ten.
 A cheap, but ground-breaking performance video showcased the band’s charisma and playfulness.
 After the album, Roth went solo, but the band soldiered on with Sammy Hagar at the helm, continuing to be commercially successful.

 Other Related DMDB Pages:

 First posted 11/13/2019; last updated 10/11/2021.